lisalaball/test_repo/README.md

 # test_repo
-### Thirs repository is for practice purposes of git
+This repository is for practice purposes of git